It's not something most people want to talk about…

 So, you can see how these special formulas can easily fit into your daily skin care routine.

-You Too Can Have Healthy, More Youthful-Looking Skin
+You Too Can Have Healthy, More Beautiful-Looking Skin

 Why would you want anything less than clear, clean skin?